mizosoft/mizosoft.github.io/_posts/2021-12-10-one-last-prayer.md

 appreciating the heavenly reddish-yellow, elegantly hazed aura surrounding the rampant burning moon.

 At the outset of these moments, however, as soon as one’s doom was unmistakably ascertained, a certain kind of illusion was suddenly unveiled.
-It was one of these illusions that collectively and cooperatively continue to make the tragedy of existence at least vaguely tolerable.
+It was one of these illusions that collectively and cooperatively continue to make the tragedy of existence vaguely tolerable.
 One simply couldn’t bear without, willingly or unwillingly, yielding to such illusions.
 And it was precisely that said illusion that made any foresighted action not only possible but also desirable.
 What illusion would that be?
 Precisely an illusion that death was only a prospect.
 An illusion of permanence, of eternal continuance.
 That the future was a real place, or at least as real as the present.
 That the present could be sacrificed.
 That such sacrifice is warranted.
 And, simultaneously and paradoxically, that one’s